 Cover brioche loosely with plastic wrap and let proof for about 2:30 hours or until it has largely doubled in size.
 Gently egg wash brioche and top with some of the frozen streusel.

-Bake brioche at 350ºF/180ºC for about 25 mins.
+Bake brioche at 350ºF/180ºC for about 22 mins.
 If using a fan oven, cooking time shall be shortened.
-For better handling, the brioche should be baked a day ahead or spend sometime in the refrigerator prior to cut.
+For better handling, the brioche should be baked a day before slicing.
+Refrigerate overnight.